Parsa-Kei/Google-Capstone-Project/README.md

 ![image](Images/DurationDayOfYear.png)

-We can see that the average ride duration for both members and casual riders peaks in mid January.
+We can see that the average ride duration for both members and casual riders peaks in mid-January.